 - Beavers: Mostly brown fur.
 Their teeth are usually colored white, despite real beavers having orange or yellow teeth.
 Their tails will always be either gray or brown.

 - Cats: (domestic): They often have white tail tips in animation even though white tail tips are rather uncommon on Real Life cats.
 Black and other solid colored cats, especially those with white paws, bellies, and/or muzzles or facial "masks," and all-white female cats are quite prevalent.
+Seal and chocolate point Siamese cats, especially female ones, are prevalent as well.
+Unpatterned ticked tabbies, especially black-based and cinnamon-based, are prevalent as well.
 Tabbies often have stripes on their heads, back, and tail while omitting the leg stripes that real life tabbies usually have.
+Tabbies can also have tiger-like colorations.

-- Cattle: Cows are usually either white with black or brown blotches or all-brown and bulls are usually all-black in cartoons.
+- Cattle: Cows are usually either white with black or brown blotches or all-brown; bulls are usually all-black in cartoons.

-- Dogs: Solid colored dogs are quite common in animation (brown, yellow, black, and white are the main colors), as are white or yellow dogs with black ears, tails, and/or "saddle" markings.
+- Dogs: Solid colored dogs are quite common in animation (brown, yellow, black, and white are the main colors), as are white or yellow dogs with black or brown ears, tails, and/or "saddle" markings.
+Bulldogs in Golden Age Cartoons are gray or brown.

 - Donkeys: Usually brownish or grayish with a lighter colored muzzle, chest, belly, and lighter colored areas around both eyes.